aminkhall/aminkhall/README.md

 ---

 ## About Me
-I am a **motivated Junior Full Stack Developer** with a strong foundation in C, C++, Python, and web development technologies.
+I am a **Full Stack Developer** with a strong foundation in C, C++, Python, and web development technologies.
 I enjoy building efficient and scalable web applications, solving problems, and continuously improving my skills.

 - 🌱 Learning **advanced JavaScript frameworks, Node.js, and React**
 - 💬 Open to discussions about **coding, algorithms, and web development**